 The choice of your neighborhood depends on many variables.
 Some of these factors include low crime rates, lots of dining and socialization options, shopping, ease of transport, walkability, schools, and other amenities to name a few.
 Some of the best neighborhoods as per a survey by Leger were around 12 in Calgary.
 These included Beltline, Brentwood, Dalhousie, Acadia, Hillhurst, Signal Hill, Arbour Lake, Riverbend, Bridgeland, Scenic Acres, Windsor Park, and Huntington Hills.
 Most of these have recreational, educational, grocery stores, parks, drug stores, restaurants, etc.

 Average Cost Of Living In Calgary

-The average cost of living in Calgary for a small sized family of 4 may be around $3800 without considering rent.
+The average cost of living in Calgary for a small-sized family of 4 may be around $3800 without considering rent.
 Those who belong to a low-income category may benefit from using the services of Calgary Housing Company.
-They collaborate with non-profit agency, provincial and federal governments and some private sector realty developers.
-Their goal is to facilitate affordable, safe and reliable housing options to those who qualify for low-income criteria.
+They collaborate with non-profit agencies, provincial and federal governments, and some private sector realty developers.
+Their goal is to facilitate affordable, safe, and reliable housing options to those who qualify for low-income criteria.

 Employment Options in Calgary

 Finding employment is not a big issue in Calgary as the city economy has rapidly grown over the years.
 Being part of the Edmonton-Calgary corridor, there are many financial services, major oil and gas companies in Calgary.
 Some of the prominent oil & gas companies include BP Canada, Cenovus Energy, Canadian Natural Resources Ltd, Shell, Suncor Energy, Husky, Nexen, Imperial Oil TransCanada, etc. Other employers include Safeway, Westfair Foods Ltd, Shaw Communication, Agrium, Flint Energy Services Ltd, etc.